Meet the OPTF

 LAG Foundation Ltd Wallets

-This section describes the process by which any third party can review and audit the wallets controlled by the LAG Foundation Ltd on the Loki blockchain to validate that the resolutions outlined herein have been correctly followed.
+This section describes the process by which any third party can review and audit the wallets controlled by the LAG Foundation Ltd on the Oxen blockchain to validate that the resolutions outlined herein have been correctly followed.
 Auditors will need to use modified versions of the default wallet software to view some of these transactions, as the wallet software is not set up to correctly view a second output in a coinbase transaction by default.

 Reserve Wallet (PREMINE DESTINATION)